 This week visitors to Prague's Svanda Theatre are being treated to a feast of Balkan music, with the launch of a new CD by the band Gothart.
-In the northern climes of the Czech Republic this is not a traditional sound - associated more with sand and sea and summer holidays on the Adriatic where Czech tourists flock in their hundreds of thousands every summer.
+It's a sound associated more with sand and sea and summer holidays on the Adriatic than Prague's grey winter.
 But what's unusual about this recording is that all the musicians are Czech.
-David Vaughan asked world music expert Petr Doruzka for his impressions of the new CD, and started with its rather eccentric title "Rakija 'n' Roll".
+Radio Prague's David Vaughan asked world music expert Petr Doruzka for his impressions of the new CD - starting with the rather eccentric title "Rakija 'n' Roll".

 "If you know what rakija is, then no explanation is needed.
 If you don't, you should try it, because it's a very strong drink, used all over the Balkans, it's made from wine grapes so it's the equivalent of Grappa or eau-de-vie in France, and it's how the Czech tourists remember - or don't remember - their visit to the Balkans."

-And the band is called Gothart, which doesn't sound very Balkan.
+And the band is called Gothard, which doesn't sound very Balkan.
 It sounds more German.